hanwendong1/VirtualGaming/content/5-Werewolf.md

 #### GAMEPLAY

 **Roles & Powers**

 At the beginning of gameplay, each player will be randomly assigned a role.
 Three extra roles are not assigned to a player.
 In a physical game, these roles would be placed facedown in the center of the table.

 {% include figure.html img="setup.jpg" alt="Image of what in-person set up looks like" caption="What in-person set up looks like; credit: What's Eric Playing?" width="75%" %}

-text here <span style="text-decoration: underline">Werewolf</span> other text

-Werewolf: At night, all Werewolves open their eyes and look for other werewolves.
+<span style="text-decoration: underline">Werewolf</span>: At night, all Werewolves open their eyes and look for other werewolves.
 If no one else opens their eyes, the other Werewolves are in the center.
 Werewolves are on the werewolf team.

-Minion: The Minion sees who the Were-wolves are.
+<span style="text-decoration: underline">Minion</span>: The Minion sees who the Were-wolves are.
 The Werewolves don’t know who the Minion is.
 If the Minion dies and no Werewolves die, the Werewolves (and the Minion) win.
 If no players are Werewolves, the Minion wins as long as one other player (not the Minion) dies.
 The Minion is on the werewolf team.

-Mason: When using the Masons always put both Masons in the game.
+<span style="text-decoration: underline">Mason</span>: When using the Masons always put both Masons in the game.
 The Mason wakes up at night and looks for the other Mason.
 If the Mason doesn’t see another Mason, it means the other Mason card is in the center.
 Masons are on the village team.

-Villager: The Villager has no special abilities but is definitely not a werewolf.
+<span style="text-decoration: underline">Villager</span>: The Villager has no special abilities but is definitely not a werewolf.
 Players may often claim to be a Villager.
 The Villager is on the village team.

-Seer: At night, the Seer may look either at one other player’s card or at two of the center cards but does not move them.
+<span style="text-decoration: underline">Seer</span>: At night, the Seer may look either at one other player’s card or at two of the center cards but does not move them.
 The Seer is on the village team.

-Robber: At night, the Robber may choose to rob a card from another player and place his Robber card where the other card was.
+<span style="text-decoration: underline">Robber</span>: At night, the Robber may choose to rob a card from another player and place his Robber card where the other card was.
 Then the Robber looks at his new card.
 The player who receives the Robber   card is on the village team.
 The Robber is on the team of the card he takes; however, he does not do the action of his new role at night.

-Troublemaker: At night, the Troublemaker may switch the cards of two other players without looking at those cards.
+<span style="text-decoration: underline">Troublemaker</span>: At night, the Troublemaker may switch the cards of two other players without looking at those cards.
 The players who receive a different card are now the role (and team) of their new card, even though they don’t know what role that is until the end of the game.
 The Troublemaker is on the village team.

-Insomniac: The Insomniac wakes up and looks at her card (to see if it has changed).
+<span style="text-decoration: underline">Insomniac</span>: The Insomniac wakes up and looks at her card (to see if it has changed).
 Only use the Insomniac if the Robber and/or the Troublemaker are in the game.
 The Insomniac is on the village team.

-Drunk: The Drunk is so drunk that he doesn’t remember his role.
+<span style="text-decoration: underline">Drunk</span>: The Drunk is so drunk that he doesn’t remember his role.
 When it comes time to wake up at night, he must exchange his Drunk card for any card in the center, but he does not look at it.
 The Drunk is now the new role in front of him (even though he doesn’t know what that new role is) and is on that team.

-Hunter: If the Hunter dies, the player he is pointing at dies as well (regardless of how many votes his target receives).
+<span style="text-decoration: underline">Hunter</span>: If the Hunter dies, the player he is pointing at dies as well (regardless of how many votes his target receives).
 The Hunter is on the village team.

-Tanner: The Tanner hates his job so much that he wants to die.
+<span style="text-decoration: underline">Tanner</span>: The Tanner hates his job so much that he wants to die.
 The Tanner only wins if he dies.
 If the Tanner dies and no Werewolves die, the Werewolves do not win.
 If the Tanner dies and a Werewolf also dies, the village team wins too.
 The Tanner is considered a member of the village (but is not on their team), so if the Tanner dies when all werewolves are in the center, the village team loses.
 The Tanner is not on the werewolf or the villager team.

-Doppelganger: The Doppelganger looks at another player’s card.
+<span style="text-decoration: underline">Doppelganger</span>: The Doppelganger looks at another player’s card.
 They take on the role of that card.
 They are on the team of their new role.

 {% include figure.html img="Daybreak.png" alt="Image of Daybreak Role Cards" caption="Daybreak Role Cards; credit: solvingme.com" width="100%" %}